Khrystarlite/Poppy_Right_Arm_Creature/doc/assembly.md

 ## Step 5

-Now we just need to mount the gripper, for do it, we have 3 possibilities each one gives the robot an additional degree of freedom.
+Now you just need to mount the gripper, for do it, we have 3 possibilities each one gives the robot an additional degree of freedom.

 3 degree of freedom without taking into account pronation and supination